sitthykun/smilegitremote/README.md

 from git import Repo, Remote
 from git.exc import GitError, GitCommandError, ...
 ```
+or try extending a git package via inherit of OOP concept.
+Make our python code looks clean.

 If not sure about where git is located, try with the command
 ```